 3.2 Definitions specific to IEEE 802.11

-bufferable unit (BU): An MSDU, A-MSDU (HT STAs only) or bufferable MMPDU that is buffered to operate the power saving protocol.
+bufferable unit (BU): An MSDU, A-MSDU (HT STAs only), BlockAckReq frame, BlockAck frame or bufferable MMPDU that is buffered to operate the power saving protocol.

-individually addressed bufferable unit (BU): An individually addressed MSDU, individually addressed A-MSDU (HT STAs only) or individually addressed bufferable MMPDU.
+individually addressed bufferable unit (BU): An individually addressed bufferable unit (BU).

 TGm editor: Modify items g) and h) of 10.2.1.6 AP operation during the CP as shown: